hankypoo7/The-blooket-hacks/README.md

     <b>GetTokensXP.js</b> - get your daily 500 tokens and 300 XP.
 Credit to Schoolcheats.<br>
     <b>SellDupeBlooks.js</b> - sell all of your suplicate Blooks.
 Destructive action.
 Credit to Schoolcheats.<br>
     <b>SpamBoxes.js</b> - spam open any box.
 For every one box, wait one second.
 Credit to Schoolcheats.<br>
     <b>SpoofBlooks.js</b> - get EVERY IN-GAME BLOOK!
+Only to be used on the Blooks page.
+Credit to @Gooseterv (Github).
+    <b>SpoofLobbyBlooks.js</b> - get EVERY IN-GAME BLOOK!
 Only to be used in the lobby of games, before the game starts.
 Credit to Schoolcheats.
   </p>
   <h3 align="center">Gold Quest</h3>
   <p align="center">